 If I want to experience a different teacher is that possible?

 Yes.
 Each Thursday, the person in charge of the office, will pass out evaluation forms to each student.
 This will give you an opportunity to assess your progress and provide comments on how the classes are going for you.
 At this time you can select the box that you want to change teachers or that you want to keep your teacher for the following week.
 You can also comment on your host family if you want.
-We want to make your experience at SISAI the best possible for you!
+We want to make your experience at SISAI the best!

 What is the best way to get to Xela?